 - 1/4 tsp dried oregano

 - 1 1/2 Tbsp dry ranch dressing mix, or 1/3 cup chopped cilantro and 1 Tbsp fresh lime juice (see notes***)

 - 1 1/2 cups frozen corn

 - 1 (14.5 oz) can black beans, drained and rinsed

-Add in corn, black beans and pinto beans and cook until heated through.
+- Add in corn, black beans and pinto beans and cook until heated through.
 Add 1/2 cup water to thin soup if desired.
-Serve warm topped with desired toppings.
+Stir in cilantro and lime if using.

 - *This is also good with 1/3 cup chopped bell pepper in place of jalapeno if you want it more mild.
 Or just omit and don't replace and it will be fine.

 - **For a stronger spiced flavor double up all of the spices.